Search AFA

 DAILY STAND EMAIL

-Thursday, November 05, 2020 @ 09:33 AM The Intercessor Dr. Matt Ayars President Wesley Biblical Seminary MORE
+Thursday, November 05, 2020 @ 09:33 AM The Intercessor Dr. Matt Ayars Pastor and former president of Wesley Biblical Seminary MORE

 Too often I pause and consider the state of affairs in the world and wonder, How in the world did we end up here?
 How did things become such a mess?
 Similarly, there are times in my life when I look at the mess that I’ve created for myself and wonder the same thing.
 When I look back on my life before Jesus I marvel at how in the world God was able to get me out of the disastrous, self-consuming condition I was in.